-2018 Amendment: Advisory Committee commentary following canons 2 and 2A:
+2018 Amendment: Advisory Committee commentary following canons 2 and 2A

 “A judge must exercise caution when engaging in any type of electronic communication, including communication by text or email, or when participating in online social networking sites or otherwise posting material on the Internet, given the accessibility, widespread transmission, and permanence of electronic communications and material posted on the Internet.
 The same canons that govern a judge’s ability to socialize and communicate in person, on paper, or over the telephone apply to electronic communications, including use of the Internet and social networking sites.
 These canons include, but are not limited to, Canons 2B(2) (lending the prestige of judicial office), 3B(7) (ex parte communications), 3B(9) (public comment about pending* or impending proceedings*), 3E(2) (disclosure of information relevant to disqualification), and 4A (conducting extrajudicial activities to avoid casting doubt on the judge’s capacity to act impartially,* demeaning the judicial office, or frequent disqualification).”

 The first part of this article provides a general overview of the characteristics of and various types of social media.
 It analyzes and summarizes key judicial ethics issues related to the use of social media in the context of a judge’s judicial duties, including online relationships or friendships with attorneys, disqualification and disclosure, ex parte communications and independent investigations, and comments on pending cases.
-The article cites applicable sections of states’ codes of judicial ethics, opinions from judicial ethics advisory bodies, and relevant case law throughout the U.S.
+The article cites applicable sections of state codes of judicial ethics, opinions from judicial ethics advisory bodies, and relevant case law throughout the United States.

 The second part of this article covers restrictions on judges’ off-bench social media conduct, including commenting on legal and non-legal issues, providing legal advice, disclosing non-public information, charitable or political activities, and campaign conduct.
 The article also cites relevant codes of judicial ethics, judicial ethics advisory opinions, and relevant case law.